zeroby0/belab.xyz/guides/labreport.md

 ## Submission
 * Make sure your submission is a PDF.
 Other formats are not accepted.
 * Rename your submission to your rollnumber.
 For example, my submission would be `IMT2015524.pdf`.
+* Use [MS Word](https://www.office.com/launch/word).
+Other editors change the styling of the document (Especially the one that comes with Ubuntu).

 ## Template
 Available [here](/docs/Labreport.docx)